Best Mattress For Back Pain

 Thinking again of the car example, there are other components that wear out slowly and are not immediately noticeable.
 Tires on a car wear down every time we drive and even while the car is parked.
 Over time, this normal wear and tear starts to affect the car’s handling.
 We have spinal structures that wear out over time, causing back pain that can be chronic and difficult to cope with.

 As our bodies age, physical changes to the spine can cause pain in the lumbar region of our back.
 The spine is made of bones called vertebrae and between each vertebra is a thick tissue disc that has several important functions.
 The disc is made up of two layers of tissue that surround a gelatin-like material.
 The outer layer of tissue is tough and fibrous while the inner layer is made of a very dense pulp-like tissue.
 So between the two bony vertebrae is the disc which acts as both a spacer and a shock absorber.

 Pressure on the disc, whether caused by natural aging or by excess strain on the back, can cause the disc to bulge and even rupture.
 When a bulge or rupture occurs between L4 and L5 it can put pressure on the sciatic nerve root.
 This pressure can result in lumbar back discomfort and pain, as well as pain in the legs and even permanent and irreparable damage to the nerve.
 The pain can become so severe that many people require a surgical repair or even removal of the disc.
 Degenerative diseases like arthritis could be the cause of back pain.

-It should be noted that there are other causes of lumbar back pain that are not related to muscular or skeletal problems.
+It should be noted that other causes of lumbar back pain are not related to muscular or skeletal problems.
 Some of these causes can be serious and even life-threatening and require immediate medical intervention.
 Everything from kidney stones to cancer can cause severe lumbar back pain.
-In order to rule out a more serious medical condition you should seek immediate professional medical help.
+To rule out a more serious medical condition you should seek immediate professional medical help.
 Never assume that back pain is the result of a strain or just old age.